HENRYCCHH/Job_Seeker_Data_Pipeline/readme.md

 4. **Output:**
    - The resulting processed dataset is used downstream for machine learning model training and ranking in the microservice.

+##  Notebook:
+All code and analyses are documented in the Jupyter Notebook: job_seeker_model_v10.ipynb